 However, having operated for less than ten years, the school lacked an endowment to pay for a new building.
 A fundraising plan was needed, along with an architect with a spectacular vision that would prompt funders to open their wallets — a significant challenge, especially since the country was entering the Great Depression.

 Johnson thought of two architects who he believed could produce such a visionary design — Frank Lloyd Wright and Joseph Urban.
-Johnson decided on Urban and, with the aid of Board of Directors member Clara Meyer, approached the architect.
+Johnson decided on Urban and, with the aid of Board of Directors member Clara Mayer, approached the architect.

 Originally from Vienna, Urban had a flourishing career as an architect before immigrating to the United States to work as a set designer for the Boston Opera Company.
 He was soon designing sets and lighting for the Metropolitan Opera of New York, the Ziegfeld Follies, and other companies and productions before being drawn back to architecture.